 As the Agency continues to implement E-Enterprise initiatives and activities with states and tribes, several projects may be connected to and impact the NEPPS process.
 For example, the FY 2015 Partnerships Action Plan requires the regions and programs to embed E-Enterprise principles3 in work processes and projects of EPA and state/tribal partners, and includes these milestones: (1) by September 30, 2015, state grant workplans [including PPGs] should align activities with E-Enterprise goals, as appropriate; and (2) by September 30, 2015 each program and regional office will identify management processes, projects, and/or program activities that will be adapted to align with E-Enterprise goals, including through activities such as Lean, burden reduction and rule effectiveness efforts, and early engagement and collaboration with states and tribes.
+Each programmatic NPM guidance identifies and describes examples of E-Enterprise projects and priority activities which align with E-Enterprise goals.

 3. When negotiating PPAs and TEAs/ETEPs, incorporate all the essential elements to the extent possible.
-In addition, joint priorities should be distinguished from state-, tribal-, and EPA-specific priorities, and the regions should collaborate with states to identify all available opportunities to share work.
+In addition, joint priorities should be distinguished from state, tribal-, and EPA-specific priorities, and the regions should collaborate with states to identify all available opportunities to share work.